htwright/python-936-generator/readme.md

 My first forray into cryptography.
 A simple windows desktop application that generates four common word passwords with 44 bits of entropy from ~10 million words from wikipedia.
-Created with the Python standard library, pywin32 is used for windows copy-paste functionality.
+Created almost entirely with the Python standard library, pywin32 is used for windows copy-paste functionality.
 The dataset is local and the application stores no information - assuring the entropy is retained.

 To Run -